Development of an uncertainty-aware equation of state for gold

-One key property derived from the EOS table is the shock Hugoniot data, which is obtained by solving the Rankine-Hugoniot equation.
-This equation encompasses the internal energy, density, and pressure.
-Benchmarking the Hugoniot data against existing EOS tables and experimental results is an essential aspect of the validation process.
+A primary way to verify an EOS table is by comparing it with the shock Hugoniot, which is obtained by solving the Rankine–Hugoniot equation using the tabulated values of pressure, density, and internal energy.
+Figures~\ref{fig:Au_Hugoniot}--\ref{fig:Au_Hugoniot_Usup} demonstrate that U790 accurately reproduces the established Hugoniot response of Au and shows consistency with both existing LLNL EOS tables and experimental data \cite{Yokoo2008,Briggs2019}.

-Figure~\ref{fig:Au_Hugoniot}, which displays the Hugoniot pressure versus density, clearly exhibits a significant correlation with the L790 and Y790 and experimental findings \cite{Yokoo2008,Briggs2019}.
-This consistency validates the current methodologies for calculating Hugoniot pressure across various densities, affirming their accuracy in line with established models like the L790 and Y790 .

-Furthermore, Figure~\ref{fig:Au_Hugoniot_Usup} explores the relationship between shock velocity and particle velocity, providing additional support for the validity of the current approach.
-The close alignment of these results with both the L790, Y790 and existing experimental data serves as a testament to the precision and reliability of UEOS tool.

-In summary, our Hugoniot data underscore the capability of UEOS tool in accurately reproducing and understanding intricate physical phenomena, especially in the field of high-pressure physics.
-The agreement between new findings and well-established data is pivotal for propelling the field forward, offering a solid basis for future investigations and potential applications in the plasma physics field.
+When experimental uncertainty intervals are available, UEOS can incorporate them explicitly (through $\Sigma_\mathbf{X}$ and $\sigma_y$) within an EIV regression framework or in subsequent consistency and validation analyses.
+A practical quantitative diagnostic is to construct normalized residuals,

+which are expected to be approximately standard normally distributed if the uncertainty estimates are well calibrated and mutually independent.
+Additional, complementary assessments include coverage analyses (i.e., evaluating the fraction of experimental observations that lie within a nominal $95\%$ credible interval) and distributional goodness-of-fit tests, such as Kolmogorov--Smirnov statistics applied to the set $\{r_i\}$.
+Collectively, these diagnostics provide a rigorous quantitative linkage between the uncertainty-aware EOS representation and model validation against experimental measurements.